ciao-lang/ciaopp/README.md

 `lpdoc`.

-This repository contains the generic preprocessor framework together with some basic domains, transformations, and language support.
-Other features are distributed as separate bundles.
+This repository contains the generic preprocessor framework together with some basic analyses, transformations, and language support.
+Other features (including support for a variety of programming languages) are distributed as separate bundles.

 CiaoPP is distributed under the GNU general public license.